Economy of Namibia: Uranium

+Crude oil

 During the pre-independence period, large areas of Namibia, including off-shore, were leased for oil prospecting.
 Some natural gas was discovered in 1974 in the Kudu Field off the mouth of the Orange River, but the extent of this find is only now being determined.
-It is only in 2022 with the Graff discovery of Shell and the Venus discovery of TotalEnergies that Namibia became a true expoloration frontier.
+It is only in 2022 with the Graff discovery of Shell and the Venus discovery of TotalEnergies that Namibia became a true exploration frontier.

+In response to the discovery of an estimated 11 billion barrels of crude oil off its coast in 2022, discovered by international oil giants TotalEnergies SE and Shell Plc, Namibia is preparing for a pivotal moment in its economic development.
+A final investment decision regarding the commercial viability of this discovery is expected by the end of 2024.
+To manage potential oil revenues effectively, the Namibian government has proposed the creation of a sovereign wealth fund.
+This fund is intended to secure long-term economic stability and allocate benefits across generations.

+Legislation to outline the management, investment strategies, and withdrawal protocols of the fund is currently under development.
+This approach reflects Namibia's strategic planning to harness its oil resources responsibly while aiming for sustainable economic growth and ensuring that the benefits are widely distributed among its population.